dennisjosesilva/interactive-dmd/README.md

 $ bash create_dependencies_packages.bash
 ```

-We also provide a script that remove all custom conan package dependencies.
+We also provide a script that removes all custom Conan package dependencies.
 To run this script, one can run the following command at the **conan-dependencies-recipes** directory:

 ```bash
 $ bash remove_dependencies_packages.bash